 You will be enthused and wowed the first time you are understood and those tiny hands grab the blue shirt.

 Teaching colors gives them a head start to preschool.
 By starting early with this teaching method they will be ahead of the game and avoid adjective and noun confusion on association with colors.
-(You can also begin number and letter recognition before the age of two.)
+(You can also begin number and letter recognition before the age of two but let it come organically by passing by signs, pointing in books etc.)

 5. Feelings: Reading books about feelings while acting them out helps baby understand the differences between: happy, sad, frustrated, angry, excited…. and the list goes on.